iotexproject/iotex-desktop-wallet/README.md

 This repo is still active serving the development of ioPay desktop app.

-ioPay Desktop wallet is a electron based desktop wallet.
+ioPay Desktop wallet is an electron based desktop wallet.
 It connects to IoTeX network using IoTeX Antenna (IoTeX Chain SDK, https://github.com/iotexproject/iotex-antenna).

 To use mobile wallet, you can download from ioPay website: https://iopay.me/